-Limitations.-A major limitation of CA is its invasiveness.
+Limitations.
+A major limitation of CA is its invasiveness.
 Groin arterial access in elderly atherosclerotic patients may result in injury to the vessel with resultant hematoma, dissection, or arteriovenous fistula formation.
 Bowel ischemia may occur in rare cases and is more commonly seen with glue embolization (41); this usually occurs without bowel necrosis and can be treated conservatively (42).
-A recent publication showed that severe adverse events involving embolization-induced bowel ischemia occurred in three of 56 patients (5.3%) who underwent particle embolization with or without coils versus 0 of 66 patients when coils alone were used (43).
-Overall, the risk of bowel ischemia after embolization is up to 10%, though most of the patients are asymptomatic (44-47).
+A recent publication showed severe adverse events involving embolization-induced bowel ischemia occurred in 3 of 56 (5.3%) patients who underwent particle embolization with or without coils vs 0 of 66 patients when coils alone were used (43).
+Overall, the risk of bowel ischemia after embolization is up to 10%, although most of the patients are asymptomatic (44-47).
 Only patients with active extravasation at the time of the angiography can be treated with targeted embolization because embolization of a wider vascular territory will result in significant bowel ischemia.
 As GI bleeding is frequently intermittent, this is a significant limitation of CA as both a diagnostic and therapeutic modality.
 In some patients, the extent of atherosclerotic disease may not allow navigation of the abdominal aorta and its branches.
-CA is usually performed with iodinated contrast material to diagnose bleeding.
-Relative (renal insufficiency) and absolute (anaphylactic shock) contraindications to iodinated contrast material should be considered before angiography.
+CA is usually performed with iodinated contrast to diagnose bleeding.
+Relative (renal insufficiency) and absolute (anaphylactic shock) contraindications to iodinated contrast should be considered before angiography.
 In younger patients with LGIB, consideration should be given to the significant radiation exposure associated with CA.

-Gastroenterology Perspective
+Gastroenterology perspective

-A discussion of advantages and limitations of radiologic testing versus colonoscopy for LGIB is provided in Appendix S5.
+A discussion of advantages and limitations of radiologic testing vs colonoscopy for LGIB is provided in Supplementary Appendix S5 (see Supplementary Digital Content 1, http://links.lww.com/AJG/D143).